Riverview, Wisconsin

 Riverview is a town in Oconto County, Wisconsin, United States.
-The population was 829 at the 2000 census.
+The population was 819 at the 2020 census, down from 824 in 2000.
+The ghost town of Pine Stump is located in the town on the intersection of Tar Dam Road and Old Highway 32 Road.
+All that remains of the settlement is a pile of rubble, the old schoolhouse.
+The Tar School opened in 1907.
+The school was closed in 1952 after joining the Mountain School District.
+It is now the site of the towns recycling center.
+The school was also known as the Grimmer school because the Grimmer family owned the land.
+Students came from the town of Pine Stump, which is now abandoned.

 Geography

 According to the United States Census Bureau, the town has a total area of 71.7 square miles (185.8 km2), of which, 69.7 square miles (180.6 km2) of it is land and 2.0 square miles (5.2 km2) of it (2.80%) is water.

 2007 Tornado

 On June 7, 2007, an EF3 tornado struck the town of Riverview.
 The town municipal building and fire department were destroyed, along with nine homes.